KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 # What Does a Successful Global United Methodist Presence Look Like?

 Based on the theories of [Software is Eating the World](http://online.wsj.com/article/SB10001424053111903480904576512250915629460.html), [Mobile is Eating the World](http://a16z.com/2014/10/28/mobile-is-eating-the-world), and [Software is Reorganizing the World](http://www.wired.com/2013/11/software-is-reorganizing-the-world-and-cloud-formations-could-lead-to-physical-nations), we can surmise that in the future, the world will be largely automated by software.
+The successful organizations will tend to be those that meet the needs of the communities of people reorganizing in the cloud.
+These organizations will tend to leverage the power of mobile, and will create such competitive advantages as virality and network effect.

-The successful organizations will tend to be those that leverage the power of mobile to create competitive advantages such as virality and network effect, while keeping in mind the reorganization of people in the cloud.
+those that leverage the power of mobile to create competitive advantages such as virality and network effect, while keeping in mind the reorganization of people in the cloud.

  These smartphones will be remote controls in life.
 They will be portals into the online world, where we will interact with others "in the cloud,"